Artificial-reference tracking MPC with probabilistically validated performance on industrial embedded systems: Practical MPCT formulation

-Provided that system~\eqref{eq:ref_sys} is solvable, the solution may not be unique or may not satisfy the system constraints~\eqref{eq:lin_sys_constraints}.
-Since the MPCT can handle nonadmissible reference pairs $(x_r(k),u_r(k))$, any solution of system~\eqref{eq:ref_sys} can directly serve as a reference.
+Assumption~\ref{assumption} implies that system~\eqref{eq:ref_sys} is solvable for any $y_r(k)$ and~$\hat{d}(k)$.
+However, the solution may not be unique or may not satisfy the system constraints~\eqref{eq:lin_sys_constraints}.
+Since the MPCT can handle nonadmissible references $(x_r(k),u_r(k))$, any solution of~\eqref{eq:ref_sys} can directly serve as a reference.
+When the solution of~\eqref{eq:ref_sys} is not unique, one can select a specific solution, e.g., the one that minimizes the norm of~$u_r(k)$.

+\begin{remark} The results in~\cite{MAEDER} consider a more general augmented model~\eqref{eq:augmented_system} that includes the case in which only a subset of the measured outputs are required to be tracked without offset.
+However, for clarity of presentation, this work focuses on the case where all measured outputs are tracked.
+In any case, the dimension of~${d}$ in~\eqref{eq:augmented_system} can always be selected as~$p$, simplifying the design of the observer~\eqref{eq:observer}. \end{remark}